-- you added your own Web Part editor zone in ASP.NET.
+- b.
+Access the preference editor according to the documentation for your WSRP consumer portal.
+You should see the same preference editor you would see if you added your own Web Part editor zone in .NET.
 Change the preferences, click Close, and observe that the labels change. - c.
-Log out and log in to your portal.
+Log out and log back in to your portal.
 The preference values you changed should be persisted.